jgchristopher/obsidian-clipper/README.md

 ## Requirements

-Obsidian Clipper can be configured to write to either the a daily note, weekly note, or both.
+Obsidian Clipper can be configured to write to either a daily note, weekly note, or both.
 I have plans to allow other locations.

 If you have the [Advanced Tables]() plugin installed, then HTML tables should be captured as markdown tables.